 Although running the Green is staple food ---a happy meal--- for regulars just trying to shut out the noise and stay safe, it is also the daily training ground for many of the country's elite creekboaters, and the annual Green Race is a most revered and hotly contested affair.
 Held at high noon on the first Saturday in November since 1996, it draws huge crowds and even a grilled cheese sandwich and/or hot burrito sales program.
 Another more recent event, Jerry's Baddle, a paddling & bicycling biathlon fundraiser held each Spring, is now in its eighth year and hugely successful as well.
 And, September 2013 was the first edition of the Green River Games --- featuring the "Silverback", a triathlon gruel-fest of 8, 8, and 8 miles throughout the Gamelands.
 The Summer of 2014 brings Rodeo back as an exhibition Green River Games competition in June.
-Not surprisingly, these events have a homegrown, homemade kind of feeling, and reflect the strong and diverse community that has built up around the Green.
+Not surprisingly, these events have a homegrown, homemade kind of feeling, and reflect the strong and diverse community that has built up around the Narrows.
 Seriously, you hear it or feel it all the time: "...man, I LOVE the Green."

 Arguably, the Green's water quality has been going down over time thanks to the increase in development upstream in the watershed.
 Following heavy rains the creek runs browner now and carries more sediment from poor erosion control measures.
 See this picture of Toilet Bowl to learn more.
 Even without recent rains, sediment left in the creek-bed is churned up every time Tuxedo is turned on, which means that early in a standard 5-hour release the water is much cloudier than just a couple hours later.